telemachus/notes/anna-karenina/anna-karenina.md

 > by God.
 This union can only be severed by a crime, and a crime of this nature
 > carries a heavy punishment' (149).

-In Chapter 11 of Part 2, Anna and Vronsky consummate their relationship.
+In Chapter 11 of Part Two, Anna and Vronsky consummate their relationship.
 Tolstoy's take on this is shocking and remarkable.

 > That which had been the single supreme desire of Vronsky's life for almost